netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

           - enabled
           - disabled
-      - By turning on this option packets destined to a service in a cluster will not under go any steering.
-Turn this option for single packet request response mode or when the upstream device is performing a proper RSS for connection based distribution.
+      - By turning on this option packets destined to a service in a cluster will not under go any steering. this option for single packet request response mode or when the upstream device is performing a RSS for connection based distribution.
+    * - riseapbrstatsmsgcode

+        *(int)*
+      -
+      - The code indicating the rise apbr status.
     * - rtspsessionidremap

         *(bool)*
-      - Default:
+      -

-        *False*
       - Enable RTSP session ID mapping for the service.
     * - save_config